CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

      ![Browse for files](images/106.png)

+   **>Note:** If the information pop-up appears on the screen (such as Upload documents or Let us know how we're doing), please close the pop-up by clicking the **X** before continuing with the next step.

 1. In the file explorer, enter the path `C:\LabFiles\Train` **(1)** and press **Enter**, select all **PDF files (2)** (Invoice_1 to Invoice_5) in the folder, then click **Open (3)**.

    ![Alt text](images/t2p2(1).png)